Wanda Orla-Salmonowicz

 From 1924 to 1925 she studied Commercial Art at the Warsaw Academy of Fine Arts but stopped in June when her son Leszek Kazimierz was born in June 1925.
 The whole family then left the townhouse on Kanonia 14 and moved to the house on Gorazsewska 8, in the Czerniaków Garden City.

-On a very cold 26th November in 1928 she gave birth to a daughter, Hanna Antonina (at the hospital, as her first childbirth had been at home and almost cost her life).
-When her daughter was about a year and a half old, Wanda decided to travel to Brazil to see her two sisters and she left her children under the care of a nanny and her mother-in-law, Helena.
+On a very cold 26th November in 1928 she gave birth to her daughter, Hanna Antonina (at the hospital, as her first childbirth had been at home and almost cost her life).
+When her daughter was about a year and a half old, Wanda embarked on a trip to Brazil to visit her two sisters and she left her children under the care of a nanny and her mother-in-law, Helena.
 What was to be a short trip abroad lasted more than a year – the Brazilian 1930 revolution started on October 3rd.
 Wanda was not allowed to leave the country and had to wait until the upheaval was over to go back.
-When she arrived, her daughter did not recognize her and asked who that nice lady was.
+Upon her return, she found her daughter struggling to recognize her, a poignant consequence of their prolonged separation.

-In 1935 the whole family moved to Łódź, where her husband took the post of director of the Łódź Broadcast Station of the Polish Radio Co.
-In 1937, they moved again, this time to Toruń , where Bohdan was invited to become the director of the newly created Polish Radio Broadcasting Station of Pomerania.
+The family’s journey continued as they moved to Łódź in 1935, where Bohdan assumed the directorship of the Łódź Broadcast Station of the Polish Radio Co.
+Subsequently, they relocated to Toruń in 1937, where Bohdan took on the role of director of the newly established Polish Radio Broadcasting Station of Pomerania.

 World War II

-By mid-August she received a telephone call from the Governor of Pomerania, Władysław_Raczkiewicz, who was later to become the first Polish president in exile, advising her to return home, pack and leave town with the children as the situation was uncertain and the risk of war was high.
-Her husband’s status and activities would surely make them prime targets for arrest, deportation and murder.
-(Intelligenzaktion).
+By mid-August, she received a telephone call from Władysław Raczkiewicz, the Governor of Pomerania, who would later become the first Polish president in exile.
+He advised her to return home, pack, and leave town with the children due to the uncertain situation and the heightened risk of war.
+Given her husband’s status and activities, they were likely targets for arrest, deportation, or worse, as part of the Intelligenzaktion.

-Wanda forbid the children to speak Polish and started speaking Portuguese.
-She brandished the Brazilian papers (full of stamps).
-Little did she know Brazil did not have diplomatic relations with Russia at that time.
-However, thanks to her courage and to the Brazilian passport, Wanda managed to persuade the camp supervisor that she and her children were Brazilian and should not be there.
-She sounded so firm and convincing that he let them go.
-Many prisoners escaped when the gates were opened to let them pass.
+In a stroke of quick thinking, Wanda forbade the children from speaking Polish and began conversing in Portuguese, waving the Brazilian papers adorned with numerous stamps.
+Unbeknownst to her, Brazil did not maintain diplomatic relations with Russia at that time.
+However, through her courage and the Brazilian passport, Wanda managed to convincingly persuade the camp supervisor that she and her children were Brazilian nationals and should not be detained.
+Her resolute demeanor and persuasive argumentation led him to release them.
+Many prisoners took advantage of the opportunity to escape when the gates were opened to allow their passage.

-As the horse was exhausted, Wanda made the children take turns on the cart and walked back to the empty Nowak’s house in Łuck, which had been occupied by Aleksander’s major d’homme.
-There the family had to rest for about two weeks while Wanda recovered from the high temperature provoked by the blisters that covered her feet.
-Two Russian soldiers were stationed there.
-The children remember them counting the buttons from army uniforms that Polish soldiers had buried in the garden when they changed into civilian clothes to escape at night.
+Due to the horse’s exhaustion, Wanda instructed the children to take turns riding in the cart while she walked back to the vacant Nowak residence in Łuck, which had been taken over by Aleksander’s major d’homme.
+The family remained there for approximately two weeks, during which time Wanda recuperated from a high fever induced by the blisters covering her feet.
+Two Russian soldiers were stationed at the house.
+The children recall observing them as they meticulously counted the buttons from army uniforms, which Polish soldiers had buried in the garden while changing into civilian attire to facilitate their escape under cover of darkness.

-Hanna, who was 11 then, was sent to a primary school nearby (in November), but the teaching of Polish language and history had already been prohibited.
-Leszek, who was 14, was about to enter high school but as most Polish Educational Institutions had been closed due to policies aimed at cultural genocide, he had to resort to underground education and the Secret Teaching Organization network to continue his studies.
+Hanna, who was 11 at the time, was enrolled in a nearby primary school in November.
+However, by then, the teaching of the Polish language and the history of Poland had already been prohibited.
+Leszek, aged 14, was on the brink of entering high school.
+Yet, due to the closure of most Polish educational institutions as part of policies aimed at cultural suppression, he had to turn to underground education and the Secret Teaching Organization network to continue his studies.

 Brazil